samuelgozlan/amplitude-dev-center/docs/data/destinations/refiner-cohort.md

 ## Considerations

-- This integration is only available for customers who have paid plans with Amplitude.
+- This integration is available to customers with paid Amplitude plans.
 - You must enable this integration in each Amplitude project you want to use it in.
 - You need a paid Refiner plan to enable this integration.